Brunno-DaSilva/DaSilvaBrunoTexas.github.io/README.md

 # DaSilvaBrunoTexas.github.io
-Learn &amp; Play is a fictitious web application that provides a safe and interactive environment to kids, where they can Learn while playing games.
+Learn & Play is a fictitious web application that provides a safe and interactive environment to kids, where they can Learn while playing games.

-The technologies used:
-HTML and CSS
-JavaScript
-jQuery
-Bootstrap
-Google Fonts
-FontAwesome icons
-Adobe Illustrator
+The technologies used: HTML and CSS JavaScript jQuery Bootstrap Google Fonts FontAwesome icons Adobe Illustrator Pixel bay images Freepik

-The approach taken:
-The main idea.
+The approach taken: The main idea.
 The main idea is to have a single platform where children at the age of 3-8 can learn while playing different games.
 I choose to do the drag and drop game.
-To accomplish a single platform environment, I had to develop the main play area and the games in different files linked by an iframe to the main page, displayed in a tab menu.
+To accomplish a single platform environment, I had to develop the main play area and the games in different files linked by an iframe to the main page, displayed in a tab menu style.

-About the game development.
-To develop the game, I had built the drag and drop with jquery and incorporated the win/louse logic with javascript.
+About the game development: To develop the game, I had built the drag and drop with jQuery UI and incorporated the win/louse logic with javascript.
+Additionally, I have added a time countdown tied to the louse function, if the time countdown reaches 0, the Game Over message will display, otherwise, other logics are implemented.

 The link to the GitHub pages: https://dasilvabrunotexas.github.io/